10 minutesReading time

 Links are still the primary ranking factor within Google.
 The best way of attracting them is by having a strong content marketing campaign.
 Doing this well can be difficult in this kind of market, as there is sometimes a stigma attached.
 People, therefore, tend not to stick around on sex toy or adult market sites for longer than they have to.

-Harmony is topping the link charts, gaining a good number of links per month of high quality.
+Harmony is next on the list, gaining the highest number of links of a good quality.

 We’re impressed to see that most of their highest linked-to content (aside from product images) consists of blog posts.